Autonomous Vehicles

 > Vehicle Loaning: Some people who have no need to store personal belongings in a car while not in use could participate in a pool vehicle program. e.g. Two people owning the same car.
 Or belonging to a shared car club that owned a fleet of cars.
 Or if you owned your own car and you are home all day, your car could be out and about, hauling people around locally like an unmanned Uber of sorts.
 You could earn extra money while not needing your vehicle.

 I'm sure you can imagine other ways that compulsory autonomy could change society.
 Some of those changes are good.
 A lot of what I'm saying sounds pie in the sky.
 Compulsory autonomy will not happen in my lifetime.
-But it's sure cool to think about.
+But it's cool to think about.

 Permissive full autonomy, on the other hand, is quite likely to happen in my lifetime.
 By the time I'm too old to drive (probably around 2045 or so), I expect autonomous vehicles to be widely available.
 Man, I can't wait.